 Several categories of system tags are assigned to probes:

 If there are no results for one IP version, but there are results for the other version, then any existing tag for the first version will be removed.
-If for some reason there are no results from a probe, such as when it has been offline for a while, then the tags will not be added or removed.

 - system: IPv4 Works (system-ipv4-works)

 - system: IPv6 Works (system-ipv6-works)

 - system: IPv6 Doesn't Work (system-ipv6-doesnt-work)

 - system: IPv4 RFC1918 address is configured (system-ipv4-rfc1918)